AumPatel2208/Advanced_Games_Tech/README.md

   - [ ] it could just up the difficulty and reset you to the beginning of the level
     - [ ] can be attached to a stop watch showing how long the player has survived in the game.

+- [ ] Physics
+  - [ ] boss bullet have a bullet drop
+  - [ ] have power ups bounce around until collected by the player